gildahl/arcadeVFE/README.md

 Quick Tour
 ==========
 Once you close the **Initial Setup** dialog, you will be taken directly to the **Settings** dialog.
 To confirm proper installation, take a quick tour by performing these actions:
 1. Select a game from the **Choose ROM** list on the top right.
 You should see its location in the arcade directly beneath.
-If you ever wish to edit these locations, check the **Edit Directory** checkbox in the **User Preferences** area at the bottom of the screen.
+If you ever wish to edit these locations, check the **Edit** checkbox to enable the controls.
 2. With a game selected, press the **Preview GameInfo...** button at the bottom of the dialog.
 This will display game information that you can navigate through using the left and right arrow buttons.
 To Exit use the `Escape` key.

 <img width="700" alt="Settings" src="https://github.com/user-attachments/assets/201af3e8-5b01-4111-8631-dafe872d7500" /><br/>